cysouw/diathesis/text/c02_structure.md

 ### Isolated subject diatheses {#sec:intro-isolated-subject-diathesis}

 {#par:verbative} Isolated diatheses that involve a nominative subject are not widespread in German.
 The most widespread kind is the drop of the subject ~~[SBJ › Ø]~~, i.e. the complete removal of the role marked as nominative subject without any further accompanying role-remapping or reintroduction of a new subject.
 This is typically attested with intransitive verbs: after removing the single available role, there is no other role introduced to fill the structural subject position.
-Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~verbative~~ diatheses.^[Unfortunately, there is another use of the term *Verbativ* in the German grammatical tradtition, which originates in the work of Engel [e.g. @engel1996: 198, 251, 347].
+Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~verbative~~ diatheses.^[Unfortunately, there is another use of the term *Verbativ* in the German grammatical tradition, which originates in the work of Engel [e.g. @engel1996: 198, 251, 347].
 Engel's concept is completely different from my concept here.
 We just happened to stumble upon the same neologism.]
 Note that there is a strong tendency for every German sentence to formally have a nominative subject with verb agreement.
 Consequently, such verbative diatheses almost always result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).

 A ~~verbative~~ diathesis is attested with verbs like *stinken* 'to stink' [@next], see [@sec:case-nominative-drop].
 In a sentence like *es stinkt* the pronoun *es* can of course simply be an anaphor, like in [@next b].
 In such a sentence, the role of 'stinker' is still present and there is no diathesis at all.
 However, in other contexts [@next c] the verb *stinken* is used without implied subject.
 This is typically attested in contexts in which some odour is attested, but the originator is not known.